 Dr. Kelly holds a BS in trumpet performance from Austin Peay State University in Clarksville, Tennessee, and a MM and DMA from the University of Illinois at Urbana-Champaign.His principal teachers include Michael Ewald, Ronnie Romm, Ray Sasaki, and Richard Steffen.
 He has been designated a Nationally Certified Teacher of Music (NCTM) by the Music Teachers National Association and is a member of the Music Teachers National Association, the College Music Society, the International Trumpet Guild, Phi Mu Alpha Sinfonia, and the Honor Society of Phi Kappa Phi.
 Dr. Kelly is a Yamaha Performing Artist/Clinician.

-Jamie Denison is a Marketing Manager for Jewish Family Services of Greater Dallas and has a long history of producing quality print and digital content that has helped drive engagement for schools, nonprofits, and businesses alike.
+Jamie Denison is Director of Marketing for Jewish Family Services of Greater Dallas and has a long history of producing quality print and digital content that has helped drive engagement for schools, nonprofits, and businesses alike.
 With nearly 10 years experience in graphic design and 3 years of professional marketing and social media responsibilities, she has built a reputation in the community as a marketing leader.
 Jamie graduated from the University of Texas at Arlington with a B.A. in Organizational Communication in 2015.
 She became connected to Astraios in the Fall of 2017, during a Nonprofit Marketing course with Executive Director Ruth Ann Ritchie.
 Jamie is a big supporter of chamber music and has enjoyed attending the interactive concerts.
 As a creative professional, Jamie seeks out new ways to change perspectives, influence donations, and spread the word about worthy causes (and really good music!).

 DR. JEREMY REYNOLDS